Four Downs with Bob Condotta and Adam Jude: Answering 4 questions after Seahawks’ Week 9 win

 3. Should Seattle now be considered the favorite to win the NFC West?

 Jude: The 49ers, no doubt, will make a strong push in the second half.
 Christian McCaffrey looks like the perfect fit for that San Francisco offense, and the 49ers defense is getting healthier at just the right time.
-The Seahawks-49ers showdown in Seattle on Dec.
-15 could very well determine the division winner.
+The Seahawks-49ers showdown Dec.
+15 in Seattle could very well determine the division winner.

-The Seahawks hold a 1.5-game lead now, and I do think the second-half schedule favors them too.
+The Seahawks hold a 1.5-game lead now, and I do think the second-half schedule favors them, too.
 After the trip to Germany, they have a Week 11 bye, and then they close out with five of their final seven games at home.
 The Seahawks have put themselves in prime position to not only win the division but to earn one of the top two seeds in the NFC — and, with it, a first-round bye in the playoffs.

 Condotta: Well, let’s just let the noted analytic prediction site FiverThirtyEight.com tell it at this point.
 After Sunday’s win, the site has the Seahawks at 51% to win the division with the 49ers at 45%.
 The defending Super Bowl champion Rams are all the way down at 3%.

-The Seahawks now play four straight teams with losing records — Tampa Bay (4-5), the Las Vegas Raiders (2-6), Los Angeles Rams (3-5) and Carolina (2-7).
+The Seahawks now play four straight teams with losing records — Tampa Bay (4-5), Las Vegas Raiders (2-6), Los Angeles Rams (3-5) and Carolina (2-7).
 Could Seattle really run that table and have 10 wins by Dec.
 11?
 Hard to rule it out at this point.

 4. Was this John Schneider’s best offseason ever?